My thoughts on what is Progressive Rock?

 Twenty years ago, I heard that there were 1500 Prog bands in the world; most of these musicians have a been influenced by one or more of: 70's Art Rock (ex:

 Hendrix/Pink Floyd), Jazz-Fusion (ex: Return to Forever/Brand X), Krautr(ex: early Genesis),

 Symphonic (ex: Enid/ Renaissance), Canterbury (ex: Caravan), Psychedelic Rock (ex:

 Kraftwork), Classical Rock (ex: The Doors/Beatles), Folk-Rock (ex: Fairport

 Convention), Space Rock (ex: Hawkwind/Amon Duul), Zeuhl, (Magma), and many other forms of music.
-Prog music has other sub-genres which I'll name only a few such as: Progressive Metal (ex: Dream Theater/Fates Warning), Neo-Progressive (ex: Marillion/IQ), Electronic Progressive (ex: Jean-Michel Jarré/Tangerine Dream), RIO (ex: Magma), as well as `difficult to label' bands like: Gentile Giant and Gryphon.
+Prog music has other sub-genres which I'll name only a few such as: Progressive Metal (ex: Dream Theater/Fates Warning), Neo-Progressive (ex: Marillion/IQ), Electronic Progressive (ex: Jean-Michel Jarré/Tangerine Dream), RIO (ex: Magma), as well as `difficult to label' bands like: Gentile Giant, Sleepytime Gorilla Museum, and Gryphon.

 Is all Progressive music good?
 Of course not!
 Sometimes it has to be listened to- many times to `get it.'
 Sometimes Prog can be as stifling as what is on the Top 20.
 Prog fans tend to be quite critical and rarely think whatever they listen to is perfect.

 Are all Prog fans intellectuals that get it?
-No. Though it was fun to see Dennis Miller make a `Watcher of the Skies' 1972 Genesis reference on his Live HBO show last year.
+No. Though it was fun to see Dennis Miller make a `Watcher of the Skies' 1972 Genesis reference on his Live HBO show yers back when Prog was dead.